pswar/javascript/datastructures/README.md

 Data Structues in JavaScript
 ==========

-Purpose of this is to provide simple impementation for commonly use Data Structures in JavaScript for learning purposes.
+Simple impementations for commonly used Data Structures in JavaScript for learning purposes.
-Obviously not robust enough to cover all features and optimizations.
+Using this repo just as a play ground to practice my knowledge and learnings through various channels.
+Obviously, not robust enough to cover every edge case and feature.